 Most of these studies look at cyberbullying among youth who are age 18 and younger, but that’s not the only age group that experiences bullying (although when it is between two adults it is considered harassment or cyber harassment).
 One survey found that 27% of American adults experience such harassment at work, and some adults bully kids.
 Cyberbullying is undoubtedly a part of it.

 Who Cyberbullies and Why?

 The type of person who becomes a cyberbully varies greatly.
 As there are many forms of cyberbullying, there are many types of cyberbullies.

-One common factor among young people is that the bully is seven times as likely to know the bullied very well—to be a current or former friend or love interest—than to be a stranger.
+One common factor among young people is that the bully is more likely to know the bullied very well—to be a current or former friend or love interest—than to be a stranger.
 With adults, more than one-third of cyber-harassers are strangers.

 A study of Massachusetts freshmen at Bridgewater State College found that of the 22% who admitted to being a cyberbully, the most common motives were:

 - Out of anger or for revenge.
 Female bullies (54%) were more likely to cite this reason than male bullies (38%).
 This includes what StopCyberbullying.org labels vengeful angels, people who retaliate for some perceived harm to themselves or friends.

 - As a joke.
 Females, 30%; males, 44%.
 Also known as the inadvertent cyberbully.

 - Just “something to do.”
 Females, 13%; males, 15%.
 Includes bored so-called mean girls who want to impress their clique.

 - Peer pressure.
 Females and males, 3%.